ferisystem/CoinsStats/README.md

 * Ubuntu 16.04+ (I prefer 16.04)
 * You have to installed Python3.6 because [Telethon](https://github.com/LonamiWebs/Telethon) need Python3.6. so follow helps on google for "install Python3.6 on ubuntu"
-* Get a API Key at [coinmarketcap.com](https://coinmarketcap.com)
+* Get an API Key at [coinmarketcap.com](https://coinmarketcap.com)
 * Get API_HASH & API_ID at [my.telegram.org](https://my.telegram.org/)
-* Get Bot_Token at [Botfather](https://telegram.me/botfather)
+* Get Bot_Token from [Botfather](https://telegram.me/botfather)
-* Get Chat ID at Telegram app with forward a message to [userinfobot](https://telegram.me/userinfobot) from which chat you want to receive Stats
+* Get Chat ID from Telegram with forwarding a message to [userinfobot](https://telegram.me/userinfobot) from which chat you want to receive the Stats
 </ul>

 ### Installation